AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_profile.en.html.md

 ### Profile

-Informations about you.
-You can change nick name, set e-mail to [Gravatar](http://gravatar.com), write something about you.
-Use [Markdown](<%= help_path anchor: :markdown %>).
+Information about you.
+You can change nickname, set e-mail for [Gravatar](http://gravatar.com), or write something about you.
+Feel free to use [Markdown](<%= help_path anchor: :markdown %>).

 <%= help_image_tag 'edit-profile.png' %>

 ### Social networks

 Link profiles from other social networks to your Askalot account.
-Fill in you favourite social networks.
+Fill in your favourite social networks.

 <%= help_image_tag 'edit-social.png' %>